soupslurpr/AppVerifier/CONTRIBUTING.md

 the feature and get approval from @soupslurpr to ensure it meets the project's requirements.

 Contribution of new apps to the internal verification info database won't be accepted at this time.
+Please notify us by making a new issue (check existing issues first) if an app that is already in the database is failing to verify.

 Translations won't be accepted at this time.